Krillsson/sys-API/README.md

 # System Api
-System Api is a REST-interface to your computers hardware. it uses [Sigar](https://github.com/hyperic/sigar) as well as [OpenHardwareMonitor](https://github.com/openhardwaremonitor/openhardwaremonitor) to gather information about your system and publishes that information with the help of [Dropwizard](https://github.com/dropwizard/dropwizard).
+System Api is a REST-interface to your computers hardware. it uses [OSHI](https://github.com/oshi/oshi) as well as [OpenHardwareMonitor](https://github.com/openhardwaremonitor/openhardwaremonitor) to gather information about your system and publishes that information with the help of [Dropwizard](https://github.com/dropwizard/dropwizard).
-You can run this application on a bunch of different platforms.
-Take a look at [Sigars wiki](https://support.hyperic.com/display/SIGAR/Home) to get an idea if you can run this on your system.
+You can run this application on every platform Oshi supports (Windows, Linux, Mac OS X & Unix (Solaris, FreeBSD))

 Feel free to create issues or make pull requests.